 I have to say, I was really impressed!
 The glitter vinyl stuck really well.
 It was a nice even press, with no little gaps or sections that felt like they were going to lift off.

-The heat press was easy to use.
+The Planet Flame Heat Press was easy to use.
 The very first time I went to open it, it felt like it was kind of stuck and would not lift, so before we even pre-heated the machine we held down the base with one hand so that we could lift the handle with the other hand, and that got the press to open right up.

 I also like that the press is a nice and sturdy, and that it has a large working surface.
 I did not need that big of a surface for this project, but it is nice to know that even my largest project will fit on this press.
 When the timer goes off on the press, there is a high pitch noise so there is no way you can miss that time is up.